Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 06 Informal Report.md

 $$ O =  $$

 #### Reflection from handout
-by playing these 5 k-map games we have a better understanding of how to group the 1's and 0's and how to explain
+By playing these 5 k-map games we have a better understanding of how to group the 1's and 0's and how to explain those groupings using the least amount of transistors.